Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 * Challenge - Use the http://www.clippedbin.com website to identify ISS Playlist password information disclosed by an attacker.
 There's a password repeated 4 times in the list.
 Submit the password as the answer.
 * Points - 2

-At the ClippedBin trending page, I searched for password.
+At the ClippedBin trending page, I search for "password".
 This returned three different pastes, after opening each one in a new tab, I found the paste that has the password information.
 The password in lines 5-8 are repeated, for a total of four repeated passwords.

 ![ClippedBin OSINT 2-2](https://github.com/user-attachments/assets/0ab1bb58-7c34-4caa-be25-655ef815b285)
 ![396193111-3f8a0591-ff61-47d9-ad03-60ac8a6ae1ed](https://github.com/user-attachments/assets/a64cc828-53c9-4d61-bdfe-72a8764e2e48)